alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 	N = Notifications
 	K = Key Value Observation

-This post will demonstrate _misuses_ and potential _problems_ of the 4 common communication patterns of Objective-C.
+There are 4 common communciation patterns in Objective-C.

+Ever wonder how they can be _misused_?

 You can find real explanations of what they are in [short here](http://nshipster.com/key-value-observing/) and in [long here](https://www.objc.io/issues/7-foundation/communication-patterns/#delegation).